nordic-rse/nordic-rse.github.io/content/association/privacy.md

   affiliation, contact information, municipality of residence (required by Finnish Associations Act) and other professional information you may wish to provide.
+* Membership information is stored in Google Docs.
-* The Finnish Associations Act requires that the membership list is public to all members.
-Since membership is broad and in practice anyone may join, all basic membership data should be considered *public*.
+* The Finnish Associations Act requires that names and places of residence of members are public to all members.
+  Since membership is broad and in practice anyone may join, this information should be considered *public*.
 * Membership data is explicitly collected upon becoming a member and may be occasionally updated.